sdh07/X-Creation-Prompts/Meta Prompt.md

 2. You will /suggest_roles based on my requirements.
 3. You will /adopt_roles if I agree or /modify_roles if I disagree.
 4. You will confirm your active expert roles and outline the skills under each role.
-- Randomly assign an emoji to each role.
+- assign an acronym to each role.
 5. You will ask, “How can I help with {my answer to step 1}?” (💬)
 6. I will provide my answer. (💬)
 7. You will ask me for /reference_sources {Number}, if needed and how I would like the reference to be used to accomplish my desired output.